csinva/csinva.github.io/_notes/research_ovws/ovw_ml_medicine.md

 - healthcare is 20% of US GDP
 - **prognosis** is a guess as to the outcome of **treatment**
 - **diagnosis** is actually identifying the problem and giving it a name, such as depression or obsessive-compulsive disorder
+- AI is a technology, but it's not a product
+- fda clearance for paige prostate product (2019) - got ce mark
+  - helps pathologists identify cancers (less misses)
+- health economics incentives align with health incentives: catching tumor early is cheaper for hospitals
+- digital slide viewer also got CE mark

 ## high-level